 What are the default TTLs for domains and records?

-When a domain and/or record is created, and no TTL (Time To Live) is specified, a default value of 3600 seconds is used.
-When the domain and/or record TTL is supplied by the user via a create or update operation, the specified TTL values must be 300 seconds or more.
+When a domain or record is created, and no TTL is specified, a default value of 3600 seconds is used.
+When the domain or record TTL is supplied by the user through a create or update operation, the specified TTL values must be 300 seconds or more.

 How long does it take for DNS changes to be propagated globally?

-If a new domain is added or an existing domain is deleted, this may take up to a few minutes to propagate to our Rackspace nameservers.
+If a new domain is added or an existing domain is deleted, this might take a few minutes to propagate to our Rackspace name servers.

-When changing nameservers for a domain, complete propagation will take about 2 days for most domains.
+When changing name servers for a domain, complete propagation takes about 2 days for most domains.
 This is enforced by the registries.

 Are there API rate limits?

-All accounts, by default, have a preconfigured set of thresholds (or limits) to manage capacity and prevent abuse of the system.
+By default, all accounts have a preconfigured set of thresholds (or limits) to manage capacity and prevent abuse of the system.
 The system recognizes two kinds of limits: rate limits and absolute limits.
 Rate limits are thresholds that are reset after a certain amount of time passes.
 Absolute limits are fixed.
 See the Cloud DNS Developer Guide for more information on rate limits.

 How many Cloud DNS domains and records can I have?